Vihaan3/knowledge-garden/content/Tools for Thought/Mediums for Thought Not Tools for thought.md

 **Important to note that:** [[The best mediums for thought will live outside any particular apps]]

 ## Ideas
-- Medium for a new style of srs system
+- Medium for a new style of spaced repetition system
 - New medium for note-taking as described in [[Serendipitous Idea-Formation]]